Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The impressive containership terminal in Keratsini.

 The GEORGIOS BROUFAS seen heading from Salamina to Piraeus.
 She was built in 1997, hence a year before the GEORGIOS BROUFAS II.
-Like the latter, she has operated on the Piraeus-Salamina line for all her career, though there was only one exception.
+Like the latter, she has operated on the Piraeus-Salamina line for all her career, although there was only one exception.
 Indeed, in 2016, she was deployed on the Cyclades, operating on the Ios-Sikinos-Folegandros line in order to improve the overall connection of the latter two islands with the rest of the Aegean Sea.
-This service lasted only one season though, and the ship returned to her usual service on the Piraeus-Salamina line before the 2017 season, and has remained there ever since.
+However, this service lasted only one season, and the ship returned to her usual service on the Piraeus-Salamina line before the 2017 season, and she has remained there ever since.

 The GEORGIOS BROUFAS, the well-known sister ship of the GEORGIOS BROUFAS II, seen heading towards Piraeus.